rajeshtandukar/Laralist/README.md

  ],
 ```
-Finally, add following class aliases to the aliases array of config/app.php
+Add following class aliases to the aliases array of config/app.php
 ```
 'aliases' => [
     // ...